TCTCORRUPTEDVR/my-ghost-audios/README.md

-My gorila tag ghost audios. enjoy! the menus is from @goldentrophy on discord and unknown person
+My gorila tag mods. enjoy!
+the menus is from @goldentrophy on discord and unknown person Gold does not work for me.